 Application Risk Management Pilot Project

-A pilot project is beginning in early 2016 in cooperation with farmers.
+A pilot project began in early 2016 in cooperation with B.C. farmers.
 The project is named after a risk assessment tool originally developed in Washington State, called (Manure) Application Risk Management (ARM).
 During the pilot, a B.C.
-ARM system will be evaluated as a way to improve manure spreading advisories for the B.C.
+ARM system is being evaluated as a way to improve manure spreading advisories for the B.C.
 South Coast.

 Previous Advisories and Updates

 - Update March 1, 2017 (PDF)

 - Manure Spreading Advisory No. 1 - April 3, 2017 (PDF)